 This is essentially a way for those with an interest in your mortgage to ensure they get something back, regardless of how long the mortgage is kept before being paid off.

 Be careful when considering a mortgage with a prepayment penalty.

 Although a mortgage with a prepayment penalty may come with a much lower interest rate, it can come back to haunt you if you need to refinance earlier than planned, if mortgage rates drop significantly, or if you decide to sell your home earlier than you anticipated.

-Most larger banks like Wells Fargo don’t tack on prepayment penalties, but many smaller lenders usually tack them on to compete with larger banks.
+Most large banks like Wells Fargo don’t tack on prepayment penalties, but many smaller lenders usually tack them on to compete with larger banks.
 They are especially common in the subprime lending arena.

 Make sure you know what you’re getting before it’s too late!
-If you find out about one late in the game, consider exercising your right of rescission.
+If you find out about an unwanted prepayment penalty late in the game, consider exercising your right of rescission.